apiarya/api-guidelines/graph/patterns/collection-filtering-by-permission-scope.md

 ```

 //// TODO options are:
-//// 1. only return foos
+//// 1. only return foos - alden says this is hte ideal case
-//// 2. return everything, but have the bars with only odata.id
+//// 2. return everything, but have the bars with only odata.id - gorup members are a security "needed information to make a decision"
 //// 3.
 403 entirely, but make sure to document if this happens when there are only foos present in the collection

 ## Solution